Tayyibah906/HobbyProjectBackend/README.md

 A copy of the project can be found at git clone https://github.com/Tayyibah906/HobbyProjectBackend for you to download on your local machine for development and testing purposes.
+Some more documentation can be found at http://localhost:8080/swagger-ui.html once the project has been downloaded and run.
 This project was built with the SpringTools Suite version (4.7.0)

 ##Prerequisites